opendnssec/odslab/opendnssec-lab.md

           <InceptionOffset>PT3600S</InceptionOffset>
         </Signatures>

-4. The TTL and safety margins for the keys are also lower.
+4. The TTL and safety margins for the keys are also lower:

         <TTL>PT300S</TTL>
         <RetireSafety>PT360S</RetireSafety>
         <PublishSafety>PT360S</PublishSafety>

-5. Set the KSK lifetime to 3 hours and the ZSK to 2 hours.
+5. Set the KSK lifetime to 2 hours and the ZSK to 1 hours.
+Also make sure both the KSK and the ZSK are 2048-bit RSA/SHA-256 (algorithm 8):

         <KSK>
           <Algorithm length="2048">8</Algorithm>
-          <Lifetime>PT3H</Lifetime>
+          <Lifetime>PT2H</Lifetime>
           <Repository>SoftHSM</Repository>
         </KSK>

         <ZSK>
-          <Algorithm length="1024">8</Algorithm>
+          <Algorithm length="2048">8</Algorithm>
-          <Lifetime>PT2H</Lifetime>
+          <Lifetime>PT1H</Lifetime>
           <Repository>SoftHSM</Repository>
         </ZSK>

 6. The values for the SOA can be found in the zone we created earlier.
-We will use a unix timestamp as the serial number.
+We will use a unix timestamp as the serial number:

         <Zone>
           <PropagationDelay>PT300S</PropagationDelay>